pinecoders/pinecoders.github.io/books/README.md

 **Professional Automated Trading: Theory and Practice**, Eugene A. Durenard
 Durenard explains how he develops medium-scale adaptive systems using LISP.
 Plenty examples of code.
 Good concepts by a real practicioner.

+**Trend Following, 5th Edition: How to Make a Fortune in Bull, Bear and Black Swan Markets**, Michael Covel
+This book is essentially 3 books in one, it has interviews with many of the greatest traders, evidence based arguments for using trend following, and the facets of system trading.
+Spoiler alert: If you are looking for the holy grail the author does not include it.